 Textures in Retro Interiors

 This is one area where retro style decorating really goes over the top.
-When you think of retro style, you'll first think of shag carpeting, smooth plastics, soft vinyls, and crushed velvets.
+When you think of retro style, you'll first think of shag carpeting, smooth plastics, soft vinyl, and crushed velvet.
 Remember, everything is bold when you're decorating in the retro style so don't be afraid of textures.
 The more the better.

 Fun Retro Lighting